Observable universe: Cosmic Web: walls, filaments, nodes, and voids

-Two years later, astronomers Roger G. Clowes and Luis E. Campusano discovered the Clowes–Campusano LQG, a large quasar group measuring two billion light-years at its widest point which was the largest known structure in the universe at the time of its announcement.
+Two years later, astronomers Roger G. Clowes and Luis E. Campusano discovered the Clowes–Campusano LQG, a large quasar group measuring two billion light-years at its widest point, which was the largest known structure in the universe at the time of its announcement.
 In April 2003, another large-scale structure was discovered, the Sloan Great Wall.
 In August 2007, a possible supervoid was detected in the constellation Eridanus.
 It coincides with the 'CMB cold spot', a cold region in the microwave sky that is highly improbable under the currently favored cosmological model.
 This supervoid could cause the cold spot, but to do so it would have to be improbably big, possibly a billion light-years across, almost as big as the Giant Void mentioned above.

 Another large-scale structure is the SSA22 Protocluster, a collection of galaxies and enormous gas bubbles that measures about 200 million light-years across.

 In 2011, a large quasar group was discovered, U1.11, measuring about 2.5 billion light-years across.
 On January 11, 2013, another large quasar group, the Huge-LQG, was discovered, which was measured to be four billion light-years across, the largest known structure in the universe at that time.
 In November 2013, astronomers discovered the Hercules–Corona Borealis Great Wall, an even bigger structure twice as large as the former.
 It was defined by the mapping of gamma-ray bursts.

 In 2021, the American Astronomical Society announced the detection of the Giant Arc; a crescent-shaped string of galaxies that span 3.3 billion light years in length, located 9.2 billion light years from Earth in the constellation Boötes from observations captured by the Sloan Digital Sky Survey.

 End of Greatness

-The End of Greatness is an observational scale discovered at roughly 100 Mpc (roughly 300 million light-years) where the lumpiness seen in the large-scale structure of the universe is homogenized and isotropized in accordance with the Cosmological Principle.
-At this scale, no pseudo-random fractalness is apparent.
+The End of Greatness is the name occasionally given to an observational scale around 100 Mpc (roughly 300 million light-years) where the lumpiness seen in the large-scale structure of the universe is homogenized and isotropized in accordance with the cosmological principle.
+The "lumpiness" is quantified by computing a fractal dimension from observations.
 The superclusters and filaments seen in smaller surveys are randomized to the extent that the smooth distribution of the universe is visually apparent.
 It was not until the redshift surveys of the 1990s were completed that this scale could accurately be observed.